An Algebra of Reversible Computation: Abstraction

-\textbf{Theorem \ref{Abstraction}.1}.
-ARCP-RP with silent step and guarded linear recursion is a conservative extension of ARCP-RP with guarded linear recursion.
+\begin{theorem}[Conservitivity of $RAPTC$ with silent step] $RAPTC$ with silent step is a conservative extension of $RAPTC$. \end{theorem}

-\begin{proof} Since (1) the TSS of ARCP-RP with guarded linear recursion is source-dependent; (2) and the transition rules for the silent step $\tau$ contain only a fresh constant in their source, (3) each transition rule for choice composition, sequential composition, or guarded linear recursion that involves $\tau$-transitions, includes a premise containing the fresh relation symbol $\xrightarrow{\tau}$ or predicate $\xrightarrow{\tau}\surd$, and a left-hand side of which all variables occur in the source of the transition rule, the TSS of ARCP-RP with silent step and guarded recursion is a conservative extension of that of ARCP-RP with guarded linear recursion. \end{proof}
+\begin{proof} Since the transition rules of $RAPTC$ are source-dependent, and the transition rules for silent step in Table \ref{TRForTau} contain only a fresh constant $\tau$ in their source, so the transition rules of $RAPTC$ with silent step is a conservative extension of those of $RAPTC$. \end{proof}